-The IWMC is in close proximity to recreational area of the island.
-Hence complaints from residents regarding odour is a possibility.
-All complaints will be logged in Council records.
+The IWMC is in close proximity to neighbouring residents.
+Hence complaints from residents regarding odour is highly probable.
+Hence, all complaints will be logged in Council records.
 Operation of composting will be undertaken in such a manner so as to minimize the generation of odour and impacts on surrounding residents.